GSA-TTS/identity-handbook/_articles/openssl-recipes.md

 => "\xFF\xFE...."
 ```

-A few ways to convert the password so that OpensSSL accepted it:
+A few ways to convert the password so that OpenSSL accepted it:

 * TextEdit on macOS